shaminchokshi/less-tokens/README.md

 print(f"BERTScore F1:    {metrics['output_similarity']['bertscore_f']}")
 ```

-You pull the content out of the file, shrink the wordy instruction, keep the rules safe, keep the JSON schema exact, and confirm with `compare()` that the model still returns the same structured answer.
+You pulled the content out of the file, shrank the wordy instruction, kept the rules safe, kept the JSON schema exact, and confirmed with `compare()` that the model still returns the same structured answer.
+That's the full library working together on one realistic use case.

 ## Under the hood

-`less-tokens` is built on classical lexical NLP.
-These are the same techniques used in information retrieval and pre-neural NLP pipelines, just packaged together with sensible defaults and safety guarantees:
+`less-tokens` is built on classical lexical NLP — the same techniques used in information retrieval and pre-neural NLP pipelines, packaged together with sensible defaults and safety guarantees so you can drop them into real code:

 - **NLTK** (Loper and Bird, 2002) handles tokenisation, POS tagging, and named entity recognition
 - **WordNet** (Miller, 1995) provides the synonym graph